FernandoDanielArroyo/OpenFoodFacts/README.md

 When exploring similarity of images, we observed that duplicates of products were able to be detected but images containing nutritional information/bar code  were not able to be separated correctly.
 We used clustering to try to separate between images of products and images of nutritional labels/barcodes.

-add examples img

 ### Clustering : Removing labels
-To separate the two categories (products and nutritional information), we used a simple clustering based on vision embeddings.
+To separate the two categories (products and nutritional information), we used a simple clustering (kmeans, 2 clusters) based on vision embeddings.
-Embedding on a subsets of images are able to be observed using tensorboard and build_tensorboard_label.py
+Embedding on a subsets of images are able to be observed using tensorboard (observed on a subset of 1k images)

 ```
 python build_tensorboard_visu.py
 tensorboard --logdir embedding_visu_log
 ```
 If tensorboard does not display data please select 'projector' on the drop-down menu at the top right.

-add examples img
+We observe that class 0 is mainly nutritional labels/bar codes and class 1 mainly products.

 ## Application to facilitate removal of duplicates products